 The Student Senate serves as a governing body representing the interests of the students at The University of Akron Wayne College.
 As such, the purview of the organization is to represent student interests on College committees, provide opportunities for students to bring concerns forth to the Senate body, maintain open communications with administration and faculty on key issues related to institutional governance, establish a formal registration status for all student organizations and clubs, and to appropriately legislate issues that impact the Student Senate.

-Students interested in Student Senate should contact the Coordinator of Student Activities at 330-684-8973.
+Interested students should contact the Coordinator of Student Activities at 330-684-8973.